flywire/lo-p/docs/49-Ext_Doc_Event_Macros.md

 The macros are in the Utils\ folder, and are utilized by the form stored in FormMacrosTest.odt in the ways shown in Figure 1.

-!!! note "Topics"
-    Form Macros as
-an Extension; Loading
-an XML Dialog;
-Building a Dialog at
-Runtime; Storing
-Macros inside the
-(Form) Document;
-Attaching Macros to
-Other Events; Executing
-Macros from the
-Command Line
-Example folders:
-"EvMacro Tests" and
-"Utils"

 ![](images/49-Ext_Doc_Event_Macros-1.png)